Build AI agents for bookkeeping. Keep categorization, reconciliation, and reporting moving.

 Where Bookkeeper teams usually start

 Bookkeeper teams usually start with the repeatable jobs that eat time every week: categorize bank transactions with review when needed, reconcile bank accounts across clients from one place, and generate and deliver monthly financial reports for every client.
 For bookkeepers who need client work to move faster without losing visibility across categorization, reconciliation, and reporting.
-Pinksheep turns those recurring requests into one reviewable agent plan so the team can connect the right tools, inspect the sequence of steps, and keep important writes approval-first before anything changes in production.
+Pinksheep turns those recurring requests into a reviewable plan so the team can connect the right tools, inspect the sequence of steps, and keep important changes approval-first before anything updates in production.

 Common questions